What is a urine pregnancy test?

-Urine HCG (Urine Pregnancy Test) is a quick bedside urine pregnancy test.
+Urine pregnancy test (urine HCG) is a quick bedside urine pregnancy test.
+It measures the amount of human chorionic gonadotrophin (HCG), a hormone, in the urine.
 The type used in hospitals works on the same principle as home pregnancy test kits, but is slightly more reliable.

-Urine HCG (Urine Pregnancy Test) is performed by collecting a sample of urine, which is usually applied to a test kit using a disposable plastic dropper.
-A colour change will indicate a positive pregnancy test, and there is almost always a “control” area or symbol which changes colour as a double-check that the test is actually working.
+Urine pregnancy test is performed by collecting a sample of urine, which is usually applied to a test kit using a disposable plastic dropper.
+A colour change will indicate a positive pregnancy test, and there is almost always a 'control' area or symbol which changes colour as a double-check that the test is actually working.

 The test is often routinely performed in women of childbearing age with abdominal pain, and those who require an Abdominal X-Ray or Pelvic X-Ray, because of concerns or radiation to an unborn baby.

-Occasionally, a laboratory may report a test as “weakly positive” or “indeterminate”.
-This is usually due to a very small amount of the hormone Beta HCG (Human Chorionic Gonadotrophin) being present in the urine, for example very early in a pregnancy, or when a pregnancy has miscarried.
+Occasionally, a laboratory may report a test as 'weakly positive' or 'indeterminate'.
+This is usually due to a very small amount of the HCG hormone being present in the urine, for example very early in a pregnancy, or when a pregnancy has miscarried.
 In this case a blood test may be useful, or the urine test may be repeated in a day or two to give the answer.

 - Blood Test (venesection)